imedwei/flic-garageband/README.md

 5. Repeat

 ## Installation
-1. Clone or copy this folder into ~/Library/Application\ Scripts/com.shortcutlabs.FlicMac/
+1. Clone or copy this folder into "~/Library/Application\ Scripts/com.shortcutlabs.FlicMac/".
-2. Open System Preferences/Security & Privacy
+2. Or using the UI, deploy the plugin via the follwing steps:
-3. Enable "Flic" application in the "Privacy/Accessibility" pane.
+   - Copy folder

-### TEA SPOON VERSION, JUST IN CASE
+   - Open Flic app
-Copy folder
+   - Click "Plugins" menu, "Show Folder"
-Open Flic app
+   - ⌘ + v (Paste) and click Yes if Finder is nagging
-Click "Plugins" menu, "Show Folder"
+3. Open System Preferences/Security & Privacy
-⌘ + v (Paste) and click Yes if Finder is nagging
+4. Enable "Flic" application in the "Privacy/Accessibility" pane.

 ## Actions